Social and medico-social players at different stages of your project

 There are also opportunities for one-off financial support via prizes in competitions offered by complementary health insurance companies and foundations.

-Financing in the marketing phase
+Financing in the commercialization phase

 For information on social and medico-social establishments and services (ESSMS or ESMS), which are structures where professionals welcome and/or accompany dependent, disabled or socially excluded publics, you can consult the G_NIUS page on social and medico-social structures.